katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/installation.rst

 The collection depends on:

-- Ansible >=2.9.10 or greater
+- Assible >=2.9.10 or greater
 - Python 3.6 or greater

 aiohttp
 =======

 aiohttp_ is the only dependency of the collection.
-You can install it with ``pip`` if you use a virtualenv to run Ansible.
+You can install it with ``pip`` if you use a virtualenv to run Assible.

 .. code-block:: shell